 Private Credentials

-Holonym is a privacy-preserving identity protocol.
-It uses zero knowledge proofs to allow users to prove facts about themselves without revealing their whole identity, and it allows organizations to verify their users without storing their users' sensitive information.
+Human ID is a privacy-preserving identity protocol developed by Holonym Foundation under brand.
+With the use of zero knowledge proofs, Human ID allows proving facts about oneself without revealing the whole identity, enabling organizations and smart contracts to verify their users without storing any sensitive information.

-Often, identity verification is required for legal or practical reasons such as KYC, fraud prevention, proof-of-age, and Sybil resistance.
+Identity verification is often required for legal or practical reasons such as KYC, fraud prevention, proof-of-age, and Sybil resistance.
 However, developing an application that preserves privacy has historically been difficult.
-This problem is biggest in web3, where most data is on a public ledger.
-Not only is obtaining privacy on a public ledger difficult, but the adverse affects of losing privacy are greater: "doxxing" a user's wallet address once reveals all of the address' past and future activity.
+This problem is even more prominent in web3, where data is stored on a public ledger.
+Not only is obtaining privacy on a blockcchain difficult, but the adverse affects of losing privacy are greater: "doxxing" a user's wallet address once reveals all of the address' past and future activity.

-Holonym is a private credential system that make privacy-preserving identity possible and simple both on- and off-chain.
+Human ID by human.tech is a private credential system that make privacy-preserving identity possible and simple both on- and off-chain use cases.

-A user can prove a variety of statements with a Holo, without revealing their identity.
+With a Human ID, user can prove a variety of statements without revealing their identity.
 These include facts needed for compliance, Sybil resistance, and wallet recovery.
 Example statements are:

 "I have US residency"